🐳 Docker

 <robot_platform>_suite \

-ros2 launch <robot_package> system_launch.py
+ros2 launch robot_bringup <robot_platform>_launch.py

 - Or start the container with a terminal session: